daniel-enqz/CollatzConjecture/README.md

   has_many :comments, dependent: :nullify end
 ```
-The comment model is important, here, we are defining how the reply system will be
+The comment model is important, here, we are defining how the reply system will be.
 We are creating a self-joining association with the comment model, allowing us to store replies in the comments table, and using parent_id column to store the comment ID of the reply.😉
 ```ruby
 # app/models/comment.rb